quantbeckman/quantbeckman/README.md

 Would you like to join a **descentralized quant team**?
 We work as a cooperative research lab structure.
 If you are interested, __reach me!__

 We are also **open to collaborate** with other quant teams.
-It could be amazing to try to solve the markets together.
+It will be exciting to try to solve the markets together.

 [![Reach me](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:bennbeckmanfx@gmail.com)